Puff Pastry Breakfast Tart with Bacon and Eggs

 How to Make Puff Pastry Breakfast Tart with Bacon and Eggs

-2 Prepare the Puff Pastry: Preheat the oven to 425°F. On a lightly floured surface roll puff pastry into a 10 by 9-inch rectangle.
+2 Prepare the Puff Pastry: Preheat the oven to 425°F. Roll puff pastry on a lightly floured surface into a 10 by 9-inch rectangle.
 Transfer to a parchment-lined cookie or baking sheet.
-Create a border around the edge of the puff pastry by scoring it with a knife about an inch from the edges, being careful not to cut all the way through the pastry.
+Create a border around the edge of the puff pastry by scoring it with a knife about an inch from the edges, being careful not to cut through the pastry.
 Dock the pastry by poking holes into the center of the dough with a fork.
-Beat 1 egg and water and brush it over the pastry edges, then put it back in the refrigerator for 10 minutes.
-Note: if using store-bought puff pastry, unfold it before rolling it out.
+Beat 1 egg and water, brush it over the pastry edges, and put it back in the refrigerator for 10 minutes.
+Note: If you use store-bought puff pastry, unfold it before rolling it out.

 Make-Ahead and Storage